- Summary

 - Gallery

-Things to Do in Downtown Walnut Creek
+Shops to Explore in Downtown Walnut Creek

-Downtown Walnut Creek is at its most vibrant during the Locust Street Festival, held monthly from May through August.
+Downtown is at its most vibrant during the Locust Street Festival, held monthly from May through August.
 The festival features artisan vendors, street foods, and live music.
 Another great time to catch the local scene is during the weekly Sunday farmers’ market, a showcase for organic produce and specialty foods.

 Walnut Creek boasts a diverse collection of restaurants serving specialties from around the world, from chef Carlos Altamirano’s ceviches and other Peruvian dishes at Parada, to the authentic Italian classics at Benvenuti Ristorante.
+Lita is notable both for its modern Latin Caribbean cuisine and tropical cocktails in a lush, soaring interior; the Rooftop Restaurant & Bar offers downtown views, and dishes like sea scallops in pineapple-coconut curry.

 Choose from a thoughtful wine list and discover new favorites in the relaxed, intimate atmosphere at The Library Social Club (and no, you don’t have to be a member).
 Try small plates and sip your way through 48 wines by the glass at Va de Vi Bistro & Wine Bar, which feels like an instant escape to Europe.